jsenv/eslint-config/README.md

 ## Top level await

 It will be supported by default in ESLint 8.
-Until then you need `"@babel/eslint-parser"` and `"@babel/core"` in your devDependencies,.
+Until then you need

+1. `"@babel/eslint-parser"` and `"@babel/core"` in your devDependencies
+2. Configure ESLint parser to `"@babel/eslint-parser"`

 ```console
 npm install --save-dev @babel/eslint-parser
 npm install --save-dev @babel/core
 ```

-And configure ESLint parser to `"@babel/eslint-parser"`.

 ```js
 const { composeEslintConfig, eslintConfigBase } = require("@jsenv/eslint-config")